TristanPetersDS/Bayesian-Optimization-Case-Study/README.md

 # Bayesian Optimization Case Study

 This repository provides a comprehensive case study on Bayesian Optimization, illustrating its application in parameter tuning and decision-making tasks.
-The project is designed to serve as both an educational resource and a portfolio piece that demonstrates advanced optimization techniques.

 ## Table of Contents
 - [Overview](#overview)